kdheepak/kdheepak.github.io/src/data/blog/quickstart-guide-to-using-a-terminal/index.md

 ---
 title: Quickstart guide to using a terminal
 date: 2022-07-12T00:03:15-06:00
-description:
-  If you are using a terminal for the first time, here's a number of useful things to know to get you started.
+description: quickstart guide to using the terminal effectively.
 tags:
   - terminal
 keywords: terminal, bash, zsh, shell